UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 ```{math}
 f = \frac{\sqrt{g}}{2\pi(L^2 - R^2)^{1/4}}
 ```
-wher $L$ is the string length and $R$ is the raius of the circular path at the base of the cone.
+wher $L$ is the string length and $R$ is the radius of the circular path at the base of the cone.
 For $R$ this pendulum mimics a simple pendulum with $f = \frac{1}{2\pi}\sqrt{\frac{g}{L}}$, find the size of the correction term.
 ````